kabanero-io/guides/publish/working-with-pipelines/working-with-pipelines.md

 # Intro

 [Pipelines](https://github.com/tektoncd/pipeline/tree/master/docs#usage) enable a continuous input and continuous delivery (CI/CD) workflow.
 A set of default tasks and pipelines are provided that can be associated with application stacks.
-These pipelines leverage steps & tasks that provide the following capabilities:
+These pipelines leverage steps and tasks that provide the following capabilities:
 - build the application stack
-- enforce goverance opolicy
+- enforce the goverance policy
 - publish the image to a container registry
 - scan the published image
 - sign the image
-- Retag an image
+- retag an image
 - deploy the application to the Kubernetes cluster
-- promote service to a gitops repo (This feature is Tech Preview in this release)
+- promote a service to a gitops repo (This feature is Tech Preview in this release)
 - deploy the application using Kustomize (This feature is Tech Preview in this release)

 You can also create your own tasks and pipelines and customize the pre-built pipelines and tasks.
 All tasks and pipelines are activated by the product operator.